 Balanced Diet For The Elderly Nutrition and healthy eating for the elderly depends upon several factors.
 The bodies of the elderly have undergone a number of changes.
 Bones and muscles have given way to fat because of the inactive condition of hormones

-2. Fat :- The diet of older people should be low in fat, not fat free.
-You can limit your fat intake by including lean meat and low-fat diary products.
+2. Fat:- The diet of older people should be low in fat, not fat-free.
+You can limit your fat intake by including lean meat and low-fat dairy products.
 As far as possible, do not fry your food in oil.

 6. Watch for dental issues:-It's difficult to expect the elderly to focus on nutrition if they're having problems chewing food.
 Ask if they have any pain when eating, and have them visit the dentist regularly to make sure their dentures fit right and they don't have any cavities.

 The elderly need each of the above nutritive elements to keep themselves in a healthy condition.
-The elderly should be as active as possible and take a good balanced diet.
+The elderly should be as active as possible and take a well-balanced diet.

 Nutrition Requirements in the Elderly